iter-tools/iter-tools/API.md

 **findOr(notFoundValue, func, [iterable](#sourceiterable))**

-Returns the first item in `iterable` for which `predicate(item, idx)` returns a truthy value, or `notFoundValue` if no item satisfied the predicate.
+Returns the first value in `iterable` for which `predicate(value, idx)` returns a truthy value, or `notFoundValue` if no value satisfied the predicate.

 ```js
 findOr(0, (x) => x > 10, [1, 2, 3]); // 0